syncfusion/blazor-docs/src/schedule/scheduler/index.md

 # Overview

-The **Scheduler** component is an event calendar which facilitates user with the common Outlook-calendar features, thus allowing the users to plan and manage their events/appointments and its time in an efficient way.
+The [**Blazor Scheduler**](https://www.syncfusion.com/blazor-components/blazor-scheduler/) component is an event calendar which facilitates user with the common Outlook-calendar features, thus allowing the users to plan and manage their events/appointments and its time in an efficient way.

 ## Key Features